 Processing of the Application will not begin until receipt of the Processing Fee.

-All fees are payable to the Office of Special Events in the form of a Money Order or Check.
-Credit/Debit Cards are also accepted by faxing a complete credit authorization invoice to 214-939-2709 or payment made in person at our office.
+All fees are payable to the Office of Special Events in the form of a Money Order, Check, Credit/Debit Cards.
+Payment can be made over the phone or made in person at our office.
 All fees are non-refundable.